Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 19: Automating with Random Form Data.
 E2E Automation Testing and Tagging our suite

-        Chapter 152.
-Populate form fields with random test data during our automation test - part 1
+        Chapter 154.
+Building our an end to end automation suite for our contacts app - part 1

-        Randomly generating data in our form fields

     &nbsp;